GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I think it is inevitable that people program poorly.
-Training will not substantially help matters.
-We have to learn to live with it.
+> ### W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
 >
-> ~ *Alan Perlis*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts